rdlauer/articles/nativescript/serverless/post.md

 Let's not kid ourselves, until [Pied Piper's "new internet"](https://www.wired.com/2017/06/pied-pipers-new-internet-isnt-just-possible-almost/) goes online and renders data centers irrelevant, the world will still run on the server.
 Whether under your desk or in an Azure cloud container, a server is still a server.

 How many of us have had conversations with non-techie friends and family asking us what the *cloud* "is" and whether or not they should be "in" the cloud?
-Que eye roll and a pithy explanation of how **the cloud is really just someone else's server**.
+Queue eye roll and a pithy explanation of how **the cloud is really just someone else's server**.

 Throw "serverless" into the mix (along with acronyms like IaaS, PaaS, SaaS, and FaaS) and even the best of us end up with a spinning head 😵.

 ## A Brief History of the Cloud

 Today most of us realize the value of the mystical cloud and the ROI it provides for everyone from hobbyists to large enterprises.
-In the pre-cloud days, when deploying an app developers had to concern themselves with:
+In the pre-cloud days, when deploying an app, developers had to concern themselves with:

 - Buying a server;
 - Finding a physical place to house it;